TobitSoftware/chayns-toolkit/README.md

 ### Linting

-We also provide an [ESLint](https://eslint.org/)-configuration for JavaScript and TypeScript.
-To activate linting install ESLint first:
+We also provide an [ESLint](https://eslint.org/)-configuration that works with JavaScript and TypeScript.
+To activate linting, install ESLint first:

 ```bash
 yarn add eslint -D